The Weight of Blood: Plot

 Kenny escapes from the hospital and presumably goes to be with Maddy.
 Jules is among the people who survive Maddy's destruction though she ends up losing her arm, while Wendy is forced to leave the country and change her name as a result of people blaming her for what happened.
 Following the events of prom night, Springville becomes a ghost town.

+Reception

+The book received starred review from Publishers Weekly, the School Library Journal, and Kirkus Reviews.
+Kirkus Reviews stated that "Jackson’s expert reshaping of this tale highlights the genuine horrors of both internalized and externalized anti-Blackness, as with the way she weaponizes Maddy’s father’s hot comb as a symbol of terror and subjugation."

+The School Library Journal additionally gave a starred review to the audiobook adaption.